 Stress can cause physical changes in the body, these changes are designed to help us take on threats or challenges.
 You may notice that your heart pounds, your muscles tense, and your breathing quickens.

 This response is referred to as fight or flight.
-These effects usually subside once the threat passes, however if you’re constantly stressed, your body will remain on high alert.
+These effects usually subside once the threat passes, however if you’re constantly stressed, your body will remain on high alert which can lead to exhaustion, anxiety, and depression.

-If you’re a caregiver, it’s likely you’ll often be under pressure.
-Meditation is perfect as it’s free, can be done anywhere at any time, and is proven to reduce stress.
+As a caregiver it’s likely you’ll often be under pressure.
+Meditation is a perfect solution to try as it’s free, can be done anywhere at any time, and is proven to reduce stress.

 Studies have shown that meditation lowers blood pressure, boosts the immune system, and can even improve your ability to concentrate – which is crucial when caring for someone.

 You don’t have to dedicate a lot of time to it – just a few minutes a day and you’ll reap the rewards.
-Activities such as yoga, even just closing your eyes and being with your thoughts are forms of meditation that you can try.
+Activities such as yoga, bedtime meditation or even just closing your eyes and being with your thoughts for a few minutes are forms of meditation that you can try.

 2. Breathing Techniques

-It forces you to pause, calm down, and regain composure so you can better deal with the situation at hand.
-In the army they use deep breathing techniques in combat, if it works for them, it can definitely work for you.
+It forces you to pause, calm down, and regain composure – meaning you can better deal with the situation with a clear mind.
+In the army, they use deep breathing techniques in combat to improve focus.
+If it works for them, it can definitely work for you.

 3. Reach out